 The single women nearest the pastor arranged and paid for holidays for the pastor, his wife and family and accompanied them as though they were his daughters.
 One of them took on a role as 'second in command' during meetings.

 The style of meetings began to change.
-Worship increasingly became a matter of spontaneous singing and harmonizing, often in 'tongues'.
+Worship became disproportionately a matter of spontaneous singing and harmonizing, often only in 'tongues'.
 Opportunities for using songs or material written by others became scarce.
 Singing 'from the wall', via overhead projector, became frowned upon.

 A drive for holiness was introduced.
 God would bless us when we met the required standard.
 While God's grace continued to be preached, the message became a shaming message that we were taking His mercy for granted and how much worse sinners we were as a result.
 Begging for mercy became a common theme.